isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 ## **<ins>Solemnizations in homes</ins>**

 #### **9. Can we hold our solemnization at home?
 What are the safe management measures that we must follow?**
-Yes, you may hold your solemnization at home, involving up to 10 persons[^1], excluding the Licensed Solemnizer, interpreter, and any other vendors (kept to a minimum).
+Yes, you may hold your solemnization at home, involving up to 10 persons*, excluding the Licensed Solemnizer, interpreter, and any other vendors (kept to a minimum).
 These 10 persons may include guests who are not immediate family members.

 For the safety of all who are attending your solemnization, please ensure that you and your guests comply with the following measures: